RobWin/dotfiles/README.md

 Set this font in iTerm2 (12px) (iTerm -> Preferences -> Profiles -> Text -> Change Font).

 Restart iTerm2 for all changes to take effect.

+By default, the prompt will now show “username@hostname” in the prompt.
+You can set DEFAULT_USER in ~/.zshrc to your regular username to hide the “username@hostname” info when you’re logged in as yourself on your local machine.

 You have to set `ZPLUG_HOME` in  `.zshrc` to